False discovery rate smoothing: Examples

-The left panel of Figure \ref{fig:toy_example_1D} shows the simulated data.
-The right panel shows the true versus reconstructed prior probabilities from FDR smoothing.
-The true prior probability $c_i$ as a function of site is shown as a solid black curve, and the average $c_i$ across the whole data set (the grand mean) is shown as a dashed line.
-This dashed line is what the ordinary two-groups model aims to recover.
-Compared with the grand mean, the FDR smoothing estimate (shown in grey) shows a favorable blend of adaptability and stability.
-For sites 1501 to 2000, the estimate is higher than average, though not as high as the truth---it is shrunk downwards to the mean.
-For all other sites, the estimate is lower than average, though not as low as the truth---it is shrunk upwards to the mean.
+Figure \ref{fig:toy_example_1D} shows the results of applying both \FDRL and FDR smoothing (FDRS) to these two examples.
+The middle row of two panels shows the true versus reconstructed prior probabilities from FDR smoothing (Example 1 on the left, Example 2 on the right).
+The true prior probability $c_i$ as a function of site is shown as a solid black curve, and the FDR smoothing estimate as a grey curve.
+For reference, the estimate of the global mixing weight $c$ from the ordinary two-groups model is shown as a dashed line.
+Compared with the global estimate, the FDR smoothing estimate shows a favorable blend of adaptability and stability.
+For the region of interest (sites 2251--2750), the FDR smoothing estimate of $c_i$ is higher than the global estimate, though not as high as the truth---it is shrunk downwards to the mean.
+For all other sites, the estimate is lower than the global estimate, though not as low as the truth---it is shrunk upwards to the mean.

-In our simulation studies described in Section \ref{sec:experiments}, FDR smoothing consistently exhibits both of these features: it adapts to automatically to spatial patterns in the data, but it also shrinks toward the two-groups model.
-The site-level adaptation yields improved power, while the shrinkage yields stability, preventing the model from being too aggressive in isolating spurious groups of signals.
+In our simulation studies described in Section \ref{sec:experiments}, FDR smoothing consistently exhibits both of these features: it adapts automatically to spatial patterns in the data, but it also shrinks toward the global mixing weight estimated by the two-groups model.
+The site-level adaptation yields improved power.
+The shrinkage yields stability, preventing the model from being too aggressive in isolating spurious groups of signals.